AntonisGkortzis/islander/guide.md

 * [Tips from a local](#tips_kyth)

 #### <a name="infokyth"></a>Well it is...
 And it's beautiful.
-It is located under Pelopponese and the combination of the 3 open seas around it and the various influences from a wide variety of civilizations occupying it through the centuries ,has created a unique scenery.
+It is located under Peloponnese and the combination of the 3 open seas around it and the various influences from a wide variety of civilizations occupying it through the centuries, has created a unique scenery.
 The island was a crossroad for merchants since the ancient times and also a fortress during wars due to its significant strategic position.
 The result of that reflects on the island's architecture, traditions and customs.
-Beside it's diversity, Kythira is also believed to be the island of Aphrodite,an ancient godess-protector of pure love.
-Due to that, during the modern days the island is believed to have an ability to create and maintain pure forever-lasting relationships for its occupants and visitors ,which is also the reason why many couples visit the island annually.:heart:
+Beside it's diversity, Kythira is also believed to be the island of Aphrodite, an ancient goddess-protector of pure love.
+Due to that, during the modern days the island is believed to have an ability to create and maintain pure forever-lasting relationships for its occupants and visitors, which is also the reason why many couples visit the island annually.:heart:

 #### <a name="beacheskyth"></a>For every taste
 The island offers a wide variety of unique majestic beaches numbering more than 100.
 A high percentage of them is also honored with the [Blue Flag](http://www.blueflag.global/)